 Corinth is one of the best day trips from Athens as you can make a few stops in the same area.
 The first stop is the magnificent Corinth Canal separating the Peloponnese from mainland Greece.
 Once in Corinth, you can visit the ruins of Ancient Corinth and take a hike up to the acropolis, Acrocorinth.
 Click here to read more about taking a day trip to Corinth from Athens.

 4. Mycenae and Epidaurus

 Nafplio is about an hour and half from Athens by car.
-While there are few sights like the Palamidi Fortress, the main town and waterfront in Nafplio are worth visiting alone.
+While there are few sights like the Palamidi Fortress and the Bourtzi Fortress, the main town and waterfront in Nafplio are a worth visit alone.
 You can certainly see the Venetian influence.
 Take a stroll along the water, grab a bite to eat at one of the many sidewalk eateries, or go for a swim at a local beach.
 You can learn more about what to do in Nafplio here.

 7. Hydra, Poros, and Aegina